-I have a son, Robert, he’s grown now, but he likes playing games too.
-Whenever I go out on a new adventure I take a picture on my phone and I send it to him with the message ‘where am I now?’
-He has to guess where I am and what I’m up to.
+My son Robert is grown now.
+He likes playing games too.
+Whenever I go out on a new adventure, I take a picture on my phone then send it to him with the message ‘where am I now?’
+He has to guess what I’m up to.
 I don’t make it easy for him.
 If I’m in Paris I don’t send a picture of the Eifel Tower.
-But he has a razor sharp brain so he usually gets it after a few guesses.
+But he’s razor sharp so he usually gets it after a few guesses.

-Having said that, just lately I’ve been getting some strange texts back from him.
+Just lately I’ve been getting some strange texts back from him.
 He seems to have forgotten the rules of the game?
-Or perhaps he’s just got fed up playing?
+Or, perhaps he’s just got fed up with playing?

 “Really!
-She seems okay when I’ve seen her.”
+She’s always seemed okay when I’ve seen her.”

-“Yes, well, she’s okay when she’s with familiar people in familiar surroundings.
-But she’s got into the habit of wandering off and getting lost and disorientated.
-Sometimes she gets on a bus or a coach with no idea where it’s going.
-She’s even booked a flight and ended up in Europe and we’ve had to fly out to rescue her.
+“Well, yes, she’s okay when she’s with people she knows and when she’s in familiar surroundings.
+But she’s got into the habit of wandering off lately and getting completely lost.
+She’ll get bus or a train with no idea where it’s going.
+She’s even got on a plane and ended up in Europe.
+My wife and I had to fly out and rescue her.
 Have a look at my phone if you don’t believe me.
-Look dozens of messages asking where she is.”
+Look dozens of messages asking ‘where am I’?”

 “I see what you mean.
-Yes, I agree we’ll have to do something about that.
-We have to keep her safe.”
+Yes, I agree we’ll have to do something.
+Her safety is paramount.”

-My son Robert thinks I’m stupid.
+My son Robert believes I’m stupid.
 He thinks my doctor’s stupid too.
 But we’re onto his game.
 He wants to get control of my money.
 He can’t wait until I’m dead.
-I sent him a picture of my doctor and myself outside the police station.
+I sent him a picture of my doctor and myself outside the police station the other day.
 I added the message “Where am I now?”